ki11men0w/hmig/README.md

 $ stack install
 ```

-After its successfull execution, the command-line utility `hmig` will appear in the directory `~/.local/bin`
+After its successful execution, the command-line utility `hmig` will appear in the directory `~/.local/bin`
 (in *Windows* it is `%APPDATA%\Roaming\local\bin`).

 ## Usage

 The utility has a built-in help.
-You can always specify the command line key ‘--help‘ to get it:
+You can always specify the command line key `--help` to get it:

 ```bash
 $ hmig --help